areyna04/ClaseAppMovil/README.md

 For support please contact the authors of the BackEnd repository

+Once repository is running please change the API host on the NetworkServiceAdaptor.kt file on this project.

 ### Compatibility

 This app is functional from Android API 30.